wagnercateb/votebem/docs/NEGOCIO.md

 ### Referencias

-- audio em https://notebooklm.google.com/:  create an audio of no more than 3 minutes. start with "Bem vindo ao debate, criado pela inteligência artificial Notebooklm".
+- audio em https://notebooklm.google.com/:  create an audio of no more than 3 minutes. start with "Bem vindo ao debate, criado com a inteligência artificial do Google".
 Highlight the main aspects of the norm. emphasize ethical aspects. use easy language to teach the subject to people who know very little about it.
+Explain the acronyms you mention.

 ## API da Câmara